 Church of San Lorenzo al Ponte

-In San Gimignano there are numerous churches and monasteries.
-A small hidden highlight and certainly an attraction that not everyone knows is the church San Lorenzo al Ponte, built in 1240.
-Particularly interesting is the interior, where you can admire frescoes by the artist Cenni di Francesco di ser Cenni.
+In San Gimignano there is a large number of old churches and monasteries.
+A small hidden highlight and certainly an attraction that not everyone knows is the church of San Lorenzo al Ponte, built in 1240.
+Especially interesting is the interior, where you can admire frescoes by the artist Cenni di Francesco di ser Cenni.

 Parco della Rocca (Viewpoint)

 Beautiful and another fascinating attraction in San Gimignano are the Montestaffoli ruins in the Parco della Rocca.
 This is a public park in the west of the town, situated on a hill.
 Don’t miss to check out the Vista Panoramica viewpoint, wherefrom you can enjoy a magnificent view of the city towers on one side and a fantastic view of the fabulous Tuscan countryside and vineyards on the other.

 Tip: Right in front of the entrance is the Vernaccia di San Gimignano, a lovely wine-bar with a cozy terrace, which offers a fine selection of Vernaccia wines to taste.

 Arround San Gimignano

 On a visit to San Gimignano you also have the opportunity to explore the beautiful Mediterranean environment with its beautiful vineyards.
 A hiking trail leads around the village and offers picturesque views of the “Manhattan of the Middle Ages”.
 This panoramic route leads 9 kilometers around the city and is the best option to admire the beautiful landscape of the surrounding area.